 What’s so special about Grenache?
-This soft, spicy and typically high in acidity wine is a beautiful juxtaposition of softness and strength.
+This soft, spicy, and typically highly acidic wine is a beautiful juxtaposition of softness and strength.
 Read on to learn more in our guide to Grenache/Garnacha wine.

-There are actually both red and white Grenache grape: the red Grenache’s formal name is “Grenache Noir” and is usually referred to as simply “Grenache” while the white grape is distinguished by the title “Grenache Blanc.”
-We are focusing only on the characteristics of the red wine, or Grenache Noir.
+Note: There are actually both red and white Grenache grape: the red Grenache’s formal name is “Grenache Noir” and is usually referred to as simply “Grenache” while the white grape is distinguished by the title “Grenache Blanc.”
+(This article focuses on the characteristics of Grenache Noir.)

 There are two competing stories regarding the origins of Grenache grape.
-One is that it originated in Spain.
-Another legend is that it was brought to Spain from Sardinia around the 14th century.
+One is that it originated in Spain; another legend is that it was brought to Spain from Sardinia around the 14th century.
 The grape is generally believed to have originated in Spain.

 Fuller bodied Grenache wines can hold up against meat dishes, particularly braised meats and stews.
 (We would probably drink a heavier red with grilled meats: a Grenache is too light to stand up to the char flavors from grilled foods.)
 Because of the wine’s high acidity, they do surprisingly well with tomato based dishes: the acidity of the wine compliments the tomato sauce.
 Lighter Grenache wines also work well with vinaigrette in salad.